AppThreat/atom/specification/docs/slices.md

 5. All `CALL` nodes with `isExternal=true` indicates external method calls.
 The `fullName` property is interesting for such external calls along with all the `parent*` attributes such as `parentFileName`, `parentMethodName` etc.
 6. Nodes with the label `METHOD_PARAMETER_IN` are method parameters.
-These could be user-provided input depending on the framework on filename.
+These could be user-provided input depending on the framework and filename.
 For instance, method parameters in a controller or service class usually takes input from the users or another service.

 #### Mapping data flow slices to CycloneDX 1.5